Automattic/wp-calypso/test/e2e/docs/writing_tests.md

 `Jest` enforces that test steps within a `describe` block must have unique names.

-If a test is to be parametrized, use Jest's built-in [`each`](https://jestjs.io/docs/api#testeachtablename-fn-timeout):
+For steps that carry out same actions but with a set of slightly different input data, use Jest's built-in [`each` parametrization](https://jestjs.io/docs/api#testeachtablename-fn-timeout):

 ```typescript
 it.each( [ { target: 'Media' }, { target: 'Settings' } ] )(